-This bill amends several sections of the Nebraska Revised Statutes concerning the appointment and oversight of guardians and conservators.
-Key changes include new requirements for background checks for individuals nominated as guardians or conservators.
-Specifically, nominees must now authorize the Nebraska State Patrol to submit their fingerprints to the Federal Bureau of Investigation for a national criminal history check, and the results must be reported to the State Court Administrator.
-The bill also stipulates that the applicant is responsible for the costs associated with fingerprinting and the background check.
-Additionally, the requirement for a report or national criminal history check is waived for emergency temporary guardianship or conservatorship applications.
+This bill amends several sections of Nebraska's guardianship and conservatorship laws, specifically focusing on the requirements for background checks for individuals nominated as guardians or conservators.
+It introduces a new requirement for these individuals to authorize the Nebraska State Patrol to submit their fingerprints to the Federal Bureau of Investigation for a national criminal history record check.
+The Nebraska State Patrol will then issue a report to the State Court Administrator, which must be filed with the court at least ten days prior to the appointment hearing, unless waived by the court.
+Additionally, the applicant is responsible for the costs associated with the fingerprinting and background check.
+The bill also clarifies that no report or national criminal history record check is required for emergency temporary guardianship or conservatorship applications.

 Statutes affected: